Idiomatic Functional Programming

 • From the classic Strunk and White English writing guide:

-• Concise code means on a larger program more will fit in your brain’s working set
+• Concise code means that more information will fit in your brain’s fixed-size working set

 2. Modularity / focus of responsibility